julianreul/mode_behave/README.rst

 The algorithm roughly follows the procedure below:

 1. Estimate initial coefficients of a standard multinomial logit model.
-2. Specify the discrete parameter space of the random coefficients with the mean and the standard deviation of each initially calculated random coefficient.
+2. Specify a continuous parameter space for the random coefficients with the mean and the standard deviation of each initially calculated random coefficient.
    (The standard deviation can be calculated from a k-fold cross-validation.)
    Alternatively, the parameter space can be defined via the absolute values of the parameters.
-Let the number of classes, i.e. the granularity of the discrete parameter space, be determined by the maximum number of classes, specified during model initialization.
+3. Draw points (maximum number of point = -max_shares-) from the parameter space via latin hypercube sampling.
-3. Estimate the optimal share for each class in the discrete parameter space with an expectation-maximization (EM) algorithm. (see Train, 2009)
+3. Estimate the optimal share for each drawn point with an expectation-maximization (EM) algorithm. (see Train, 2009)
-4. In order to speed up the estimation procedure and to handle memory-issues, three adaptations can be/are applied:

-   a) Batch-Estimation (Default): The estimation procedure can be conducted in batches, not optimizing the whole parameter-space at once, but exploring it incrementally in batches.
-This method reduced memory allocation.
-   b) Assuming a proximity (Optional): If we additionally assume, that the estimated shares for a single batch are itself normally distributed over classes in proximity to the estimated ones within the batch, estimation time is reduced.
-   c) GPU-utilization (Optional): The optimization during the estimation process can be performed on GPU-hardware, if available.

 Further reading: